-An IT Consulting company platform intent on organizing customer technical assets, credentials and solutions into a web-accessible knowledgebase.
+An IT consulting company platform intent on organizing customer technical assets, credentials, and solutions into a web-accessible knowledgebase.

 Time Entry